AnonOby/AnonOby/README.md

 ### 🧑‍💻 About

 I'm an undergraduate at **Anhui Normal University**, majoring in **French Language & Literature** (ranked 1st in core courses) with a minor in **Economics**.
+Beyond formal coursework in econometrics and finance, I've self-studied foundational accounting, calculus, linear algebra, and statistics to build a solid quantitative base — driven by curiosity, not just requirements.

+Outside the classroom, I serve as class president and student representative, and have been involved in the university library council.
+These roles have sharpened my ability to organize, communicate, and get things done across teams.
-Beyond the classroom, I'm deeply drawn to quantitative finance, risk modeling, and the craft of turning raw data into actionable insights.

-I believe the best analytical work lives where **domain expertise meets technical skill** — and that's the space I'm actively building in.
+I'm drawn to quantitative finance, risk modeling, and turning raw data into actionable insights.
+I believe the best analytical work lives where **domain expertise meets technical skill** — that's the space I'm actively building in.

 ---